The Vampire Diaries Logo

 The Vampire Diaries Symbol

-The inscription on the headpiece and in the emblem is made with the Helvetica Light typeface – thin, simple, smooth, chopped.
+The inscription on the headpiece and in the emblem is set in Helvetica Light, thin, simple, smooth, and chopped.
 The only thing that distinguishes it from the classic version is the “V” elongated on one side, reminiscent of a standard checkmark.

 The color palette consists of the traditional mix of “dramatic” colors: black, white, and red.
 They symbolize a keen relationship at the height of feelings.
-In addition, red is the personification of blood, which is inextricably linked with the theme of vampires.
+In addition, red personifies blood, which is inextricably linked to the theme of vampires.